open-policy-agent/opa/docs/content/how-do-i-write-policies.md

 }
 ```

-## Var Keyword
+## Some Keyword

-The `var` keyword allows queries to explicitly declare local variables.
+The `some` keyword allows queries to explicitly declare local variables.
 Use the
-`var` keyword in rules that contain unification statements or references with
+`some` keyword in rules that contain unification statements or references with
 variable operands **if** variables contained in those statements are not
 declared using `:=` .